Use promocode lastchance30 for 30% off + FREE shipping

 The Second Step is a community of survivors, advocates, and volunteers who foster the safety, stability, and well-being of those who have experienced domestic violence.

 They provide comprehensive services, including safety planning, legal advocacy, counseling, peer support, transitional housing, and other essential services to adults, youth, and children in Greater Boston and MetroWest.
-See and shop our bowls.
+Shop to support The Second Step.

 The Food Project has built a national model with the mission of creating a thoughtful and productive community of youth and adults from diverse backgrounds who work together to build a sustainable food system.
 Their vision is a world where youth are active leaders, diverse communities feel connected to the land and each other, and everyone has access to fresh, local, healthy, affordable food.
-See and shop our bowls.
+Shop to support The Food Project.

 Buddy Dog's mission is to have, care for, and facilitate the placement of stray, homeless, and unwanted dogs and cats as pets in suitable homes: to establish procedures and facilities which promote the health, care and placement of stray dogs and cats, and which prevent cruelty, and alleviate pain and suffering and, in addition, to teach and promote the education of the citizens of Massachusetts in conjunction with the care of dogs and of other pets.
 Euthanasia is never practiced unless it is considered more humane to do so.
-See and shop our bowls.
+Shop to support Buddy Dog.

 We have had special events with friends to raise awareness and support of the following non-profit organizations that support the arts, education, environment, and poverty.